-Year ended December 31, (in millions) 2020 2019 2018 Asset management fees Investment management fees (a) \$ 11,694 \$ 10,865 \$ 10,768 All other asset management fees (b) 338 315 270 Total asset management fees 12,032 11,180 11,038 Total administration fees (c) 2,249 2,197 2,179 Commissions and other fees Brokerage commissions (d) 2,959 2,439 2,505 All other commissions and fees (e) 937 1,092 1,071 Total commissions and fees 3,896 3,531 3,576 Total asset management, administration and commissions \$ 18,177 \$ 16,908 \$ 16,793
+Year ended December 31, (in millions) 2021 2020 2019 Asset management fees Investment management fees ^(a) \$ 14,027 \$ 11,694 \$ 10,865 All other asset management fees ^(b) 378 338 315 Total asset management fees 14,405 12,032 11,180 Total administration fees ^(c) 2,554 2,249 2,197 Commissions and other fees Brokerage commissions ^(d) 3,046 2,959 2,439 All other commissions and fees 1,024 937 1,092 Total commissions and fees 4,070 3,896 3,531 Total asset management, administration and commissions \$ 21,029 \$ 18,177 \$ 16,908

-- (a) Represents fees earned from managing assets on behalf of the Firm's clients, including investors in Firm-sponsored funds and owners of separately managed investment accounts. - (b) Represents fees for services that are ancillary to investment management services, such as commissions earned on the sales or distribution of mutual funds to clients.
+(a) Represents fees earned from managing assets on behalf of the Firm's clients, including investors in Firm-sponsored funds and owners of separately managed investment accounts.

+- (b) Represents fees for services that are ancillary to investment management services, such as commissions earned on the sales or distribution of mutual funds to clients.
 These fees are recorded as revenue at the time the service is rendered or, in the case of certain distribution fees based on the underlying fund's asset value and/or investor redemption, recorded over time as the investor remains in the fund or upon investor redemption. - (c) Predominantly includes fees for custody, securities lending, funds services and securities clearance.
 These fees are recorded as revenue over the period in which the related service is provided. - (d) Represents commissions earned when the Firm acts as a broker, by facilitating its clients' purchases and sales of securities and other financial instruments.
 Brokerage commissions are collected and recognized as revenue upon occurrence of the client transaction.
-The Firm reports certain costs paid to third-party clearing houses and exchanges net against commission revenue. - (e) In the first quarter of 2020, the Firm reclassified certain fees from asset management, administration and commissions to lending- and deposit-related fees.
-Prior-period amounts have been revised to conform with the current presentation.
+The Firm reports certain costs paid to third-party clearing houses and exchanges net against commission revenue.